ospalh/anki-addons/_posts/2015-10-16-Local_CSS_and_DIY_night_mode.md

 The add-on loads the file `user_style.css` from the current profile’s directory, typically `Anki/User 1` or `Anki\User 1`.

+<blockquote class="nb">You have to create the style file yourself.
+That is the point of the add-on.</blockquote>

 Typically the standard styling in the card template isn’t changed.
 Like this, reviewing on AnkiWeb and on mobile devices works as before.